BuildingSMART International is organised in Regional Chapters - each representing a country or group of countries acting together.

 - Host meetings and conferences of the Regional Alliance;

 - Pay for business management and technical coordination activities

 - Contribute towards the cost of key developments and maintenance of the IFC Model that have to be achieved centrally

 - Provide services and organise projects.

-A Regional Alliance sets its own level of membership fees according to its own requirements and contributes to the funding of core international activities.
+A Regional Chapter sets its own level of membership fees according to its own requirements and contributes to the funding of core international activities.
 It usually has a Business Manager and a Technical Coordinator acting as permanent officers.